puppeteer/puppeteer/docs/api/puppeteer.elementhandle.scrollintoview.md

 # ElementHandle.scrollIntoView() method

-Scrolls the element into view using either the automation protocol client or by calling element.scrollIntoView.

-#### Signature:
+### Signature:

 ```typescript
 class ElementHandle {
   scrollIntoView(this: ElementHandle<Element>): Promise<void>;
 }
 ```

+Scrolls the element into view using either the automation protocol client or by calling element.scrollIntoView.

 ## Parameters